Member Leadership Development Program

-- Attend seven days of training at either the Portland or Salem field office (the location will be determined prior to the start of each wave).
-Lodging will be provided for people outside the Portland/Salem area.
+- Attend seven days of training at the Portland field office.
+Lodging will be provided for people outside the Portland area.

-- House visit care providers represented by but not yet members of SEIU 503 in an assigned geography near your home in order to:
+- House visit care providers represented by but not yet members of SEIU 503 and attend New Employee Orientations (NEO) in an assigned geography near your home in order to:

 - Identify workers’ issues and concerns

 - Increase membership in our Union

 - Expand our political action fund (CAPE)

 - If you are a home care worker or personal support worker, it is your responsibility to find coverage and respite care for your client during the times you are participating in the MLDP

 - You must have a reliable automobile, auto insurance, and a valid driver’s license and be able to drive several miles each day.